Monash Academy Orchestra

-It may be possible to organise a late audition, depending on the instrument.
-Please contact the orchestra administrator to find out if an alternative audition time is possible.
+It may be possible to organise a late audition, depending on your instrument.
+Please contact the orchestra administrator to find out if an alternative time is possible.

 When do rehearsals take place?

-Rehearsals are project-based and commence two to three weeks prior to a concert.
-As a result, rehearsals are held in the evening and on weekends (this also means that rehearsals do not clash with scheduled classes).
-This simulates the orchestral rehearsal process in the industry and produces a better performance outcome for all involved.
+Rehearsals are project-based and commence 2-3 weeks before a concert.
+Rehearsals are held in the evenings and on weekends (to avoid clashes with scheduled classes).
+This simulates the orchestral rehearsal process in the industry and produces the best performance outcome for all involved.

 Where do rehearsals take place?

-Full orchestral rehearsals usually take place in Robert Blackwood Hall on the Clayton campus.
+Full orchestral rehearsals usually take place in the Robert Blackwood Hall on the Clayton campus.
 Various rooms in the Sir Zelman Cowen School of Music are used for tutorials and sectionals.
-Currently all rehearsals are being conducted via zoom.